-- Torn or Damaged Screens - Screens will need replaced.
+- Torn or Damaged Screens: Screens will need to be replaced.
 Most enclosure peaks are directly above the pool.
 The screen panels above the pool can be difficult to replace and could require scaffolding over the pool.

-Screens will need replacing occasionally from rips or tears in the screens, or from evaporating pool chemicals causing the screen material to become brittle and tear.
-The pre-painted aluminum usually lasts for years before needing to be re-painted.
+Screens will need replacing occasionally from rips or tears in the screens or evaporating pool chemicals, causing the screen material to become brittle and tear.
+The pre-painted aluminum usually lasts for years before needing to be repainted.

 © 2018 Rob Hampton

 Your Pool Help on June 28, 2019: